PNG Attitude Feed

 Continue reading "My Story: The challenges & trials of Papua New Guinean life" »

-My Story: A half century of service among the fine people of PNG
+My Story: 50 years serving the people of PNG

 Fr Garrett Roche23 - FR GARRETT JOSEPH (GARRY) ROCHE

-I WAS born on 28 January 1946 in Ballinahown near Fermoy town in County Cork, Ireland; the third born son of Garrett Roche and Margaret O’Toole.
+MAYNOOTH, IRELAND - I was born on 28 January 1946 in Ballinahown near Fermoy town in County Cork, Ireland; the third born son of Garrett Roche and Margaret O’Toole.
 I was named Garrett after my father.

 I attended Grange National Primary School, a two-teacher country school, from 1951 to 1958.
 Between 1958 and 1963 I attended the secondary school run by the Christian Brothers in Fermoy town.

-Continue reading "My Story: A half century of service among the fine people of PNG" »
+Continue reading "My Story: 50 years serving the people of PNG" »

 My Story: A lucky life with a good journey still ahead